LANTITE Changes in 2025: What's New

 These changes provide greater flexibility for teacher candidates while maintaining the high standards required for teacher registration.
 The removal of attempt limits and improved feedback system particularly benefit candidates who may need multiple attempts to achieve the required standard.

 The standardized test windows and updated remote proctoring also make the test more accessible, allowing candidates to better plan their preparation and choose their preferred testing method.
+For detailed registration information, check our ACER registration guide, and for help with any issues, see our troubleshooting guide.

 Ready to Prepare for LANTITE?

 Our platform has been updated to reflect all 2025 changes, offering targeted practice based on the new feedback system.
+Try our free practice questions and follow our 8-week study plan for comprehensive preparation.

 Start Preparing Now →